yesihaveidea/myrtille/README.md

 Technically, Myrtille is an HTTP(S) to RDP and SSH gateway.

 ## How does it work?
-It works by forwarding the user inputs (keyboard, mouse, touchscreen) from a web browser to an HTTP(S) gateway, then up to an RDP client which maintains a session with an RDP server.
+It works by forwarding the user inputs (keyboard, mouse, touchscreen) from a web browser to an HTTP(S) gateway, then up to an RDP (or SSH) client which maintains a session with an RDP (or SSH) server.

-The display resulting, or not, of such actions is streamed back to the browser, from the rdp client and through the gateway.
+The display resulting, or not, of such actions is streamed back to the browser, from the rdp (or ssh) client and through the gateway.

 The implementation is quite straightforward in order to maintain the best speed and stability as possible.
 Some optimizations, such as inputs buffering and display quality tweaking, help to mitigate with latency and bandwidth issues.

 More information in the DOCUMENTATION.md file.

 ## Features
-- HTTP(S) to RDP gateway
-- HTTP(S) to SSH gateway (new in version 2.0.0!)
+- HTTP(S) to RDP and SSH gateway (new in version 2.0.0!)
 - Multifactor Authentication
 - Active Directory integration (hosts management)
 - Session sharing (collaborative mode)